 - Graph for probabilistic PCA, factor analysis, ICA has such connections (z corresponds to an observed, x and y to two latents) - Graph: x and y influence z.
-No direction connection between x and y. - ► Factorisation: p(x, y, z) = p(x)p(y)p(z|x, y) - ▶ Ordered Markov property: $x \perp \!\!\! \perp y$ If nothing is known about z, except what might follow from knowledge of x and y, then evidence about x will not change our belief about y, and vice versa.

-If no evidence about z is available, the z node is closed, which blocks the trail between x and y.
+No direction connection between x and y. - Factorisation: p(x, y, z) = p(x)p(y)p(z|x, y) - Ordered Markov property: x III y When we do not have evidence about z, evidence about x will not change our belief about y, and vice versa. - If no evidence about z is available, the z node is closed, which blocks the trail between x and y.